wonder-coconut/DAA_lab/Lab4/README.txt

 This program attempts to multiply two 1024 * 1024 matrices, and prints the runtime for it.
 Output is not written to any file, but the runtime has been analyzed and plotted in the same root folder.

+Attached in the same folder is the plot.png, which maps the runtime for different values of blocksize (4,8,16,32,64)

 Given below are the function and members uses applied in the script:

 int len, int bl: